-For individuals battered by family circumstances, a Shaker community could be a life saving “shelter from the storm.”
-Enfield was just such a shelter for Sister Ethel Morse when, as a traumatized teenager, she was brought here from Manchester, N.H.,
+For individuals battered by family circumstances, a Shaker community could be a life-saving “shelter from the storm.”
+Enfield was just such a shelter for Sister Ethel Morse when, as a traumatized teenager, she was brought here from Manchester, New Hampshire.

 At Enfield Ethel was welcomed in 1902 into the Church family’s cohort of girls and young women.
 Her Shaker teacher wrote in her autograph album,

 Let no thought of wrong or evil

 In its portals dwell

 Your teacher, Fannie C. Fallon